The Healing Benefits of Reiki include:

 People of all ages, all religions, all belief systems, even die-hard skeptics and those with no beliefs at all have benefited from Reiki treatments, have become Reiki practitioners.
 Reiki, as Dr. Usui received it and as Mrs. Takata passed it to the western world, is uniquely suited to modern—to western—sensibilities: it is deeply spiritual yet outside of all religion.
 It is easy to learn, simple to use, and effective.
 It is the system of natural healing for the twenty-first century and beyond.

 As explained above, the original form of Reiki, called the “Usui Method of Natural Healing” (Usui Shiki Ryoho), originated in Japan between 1922 and 1926.
-It was introduced to the West in 1936 by Ms. Hawayo Takata, a Japanese Hawaiian who was healed through Reiki of a serious medical condition while living in Japan.
-Ms. Takata was the first westerner allowed to learn Reiki, and in 1938 she became the only person empowered by her Japanese Sensei (teacher), Dr. Chujiro Hayashi, to pass Reiki forward in the west.
+It was introduced to the West in 1936 by Ms. Hawayo Takata.
+Hawayo Takata was a Japanese Hawaiian who was healed through Reiki of a serious medical condition while living in Japan.
+She was the first westerner allowed to learn Reiki.
+In 1938 she became the only person empowered by her Japanese Sensei (teacher), Dr. Chujiro Hayashi, to pass Reiki forward in the west.
 From 1938 until her death in 1980, Ms. Takata taught hundreds of students and made 22 Masters, who at the time of her death then became the only ones empowered to continue to teach Reiki in the west.

-After Ms. Takata’s death in 1980, with western ignorance of oriental traditions of lineage and the rising interest in holistic forms of healing, particularly oriental healing, “reiki” as a healing practice began to be changed by many people wishing to “brand” reiki for marketing and presentation.
+After Ms. Takata’s death in 1980, with western ignorance of oriental traditions of lineage and with the rising interest in alternative medicine, “reiki” as a healing practice began to be changed by many people wishing to “brand” reiki for marketing and presentation.
 As a result, reiki began to branch into two general forms of transmission: traditional Reiki and non-traditional Reiki.
-The Reiki opened in students by those teachers who retained and passed forward Takata’s methods of transmission virtually unchanged is referred to as “Traditional Reiki,” while the Reiki taught by those who altered the methods of Reiki transmission and applications are termed “non-traditional” Reiki.
+The Reiki opened in students by those teachers who learned, honored, and passed forward Takata’s methods of transmission virtually unchanged is referred to as “Traditional Reiki,” while the Reiki taught by those who altered the methods of Reiki transmission,applications, and techniques are termed “non-traditional” Reiki.

 Traditional Reiki continues to be taught by those who adhere closely to Takata’s methods of transmission and training, while Non-traditional Reiki refers to the Reiki offered in a variety of formats under a wide range of labels with each form representing significant changes to the methods of use and transmission.
 In the years since 1980, so many differing variations of reiki have been put forward that without considerable understanding of the role of lineage in energetic transmission, it is difficult for the individual to distinguish between the sometimes contradictory forms of reiki that are advertised.